 - Have your own security measures in place.
 While you want to select a trustworthy server, it is important that you put your own encryption system into place as well to help ensure the protection of your data.

-At Entrust, our highly skilled I.T. professionals can create a personalized encryption system for your organization.
+At SDi, our highly skilled I.T. professionals can create a personalized encryption system for your organization.
 Our technology solutions are available to protect your cloud API security and mend weak points in the interface system.
 Contact us today to learn more about how we can help.

 3. Insider Threats Pose Significant Cloud Security Challenges and Risks